 Legislative Rule Revisions

-The WV Board of Social Work has filed to amend two sets of Legislative Rules: 25CSR7, Ethics and 25CSR1, Qualifications for the Profession of Social Work have passed the Legislature and are due to take effect.
+Revisions to Legislative Rules: 25CSR7, Ethics and 25CSR1, Qualifications for the Profession of Social Work have passed the Legislature and are due to take effect.

-Revisions to 25CR7, Ethics is a date reference only, updating the rule from the previous Code of Ethics adopted in January 2009 to the current Code adopted by the National Association of Social Workers August 4, 2017.
+1) Revisions to 25CR7, Ethics is a date reference only, updating the rule from the previous Code of Ethics adopted in January 2009 to the current Code adopted by the National Association of Social Workers August 4, 2017.
 The changes in the newly adopted Code of Ethics addresses expected professional behaviors of social workers as it relates to technology and the use of social media in interactions with clients and client records.
 The effective date is May 1, 2019.

-The proposed rule changes to 25CSR1 address the training and registration/application requirements for clinical supervisors of individuals seeking to become Licensed Independent Clinical Social Workers.
+2) The rule changes to 25CSR1 address the training and registration/application requirements for clinical supervisors of individuals seeking to become Licensed Independent Clinical Social Workers.
 The effective date of this rule is July 1, 2019.

 Supervisors who have supervised within two years of the effective date of this rule are not required to complete pre-service training.
-The Board anticipates that training may include traditional face-to-face training as well as online training.
+Training may include traditional face-to-face training as well as online training.
 The Board believes that strengthening the training/expectation component will ultimately increase the pool of qualified supervisors and ultimately increase the pool of social work clinicians eligible to meet the mental health needs of WV.

 The expanded options with HIPPA-compliant technology will assist rural areas of the state where there are less opportunities for clinical supervision.